-GRADUATE CERTIFICATE REQUIREMENTS
+10.3 GRADUATE CERTIFICATE REQUIREMENTS

-The University offers a variety of Approved Graduate Certificate Programs to encourage current graduate students to pursue interdisciplinary study.
-Certificate programs also provide an option for a coherent course of advanced study for those not ready to commit to a full degree program.
-There are certain restrictions on the timing of admissions to a Graduate Certificate program and the granting of credit for courses completed.
-Students whose interests or career goals may be served by a Graduate Certificate should familiarize themselves with the University's policies relating to Certificate programs (found below) early in their graduate career, in addition to individual certificate program requirements.
+The University offers a variety of Approved Graduate Certificate Programs to encourage current graduate students to pursue interdisciplinary study, gain a credential for expertise in an outside area of study, or provide an option for a coherent course of advanced study for those not ready to commit to a full degree program.
+Note that students must be fully admitted to a graduate certificate by the end of the last course that will count to fulfill the certificate.
+Students wishing to complete the certificate should apply as early as possible.
+Students whose interests or career goals may be served by a Graduate Certificate programs (found below) early in their graduate career, in addition to individual certificate program requirements.

-- Graduate Certificate Programs: Eligibility and Admission Criteria - Policies & Procedures for Graduate Certificate Programs semester.
+- Graduate Certificate Programs: Eligibility and Admission Criteria - Policies & Procedures for Graduate Certificate Programs

+10.4 GRADUATION REQUIREMENTS (M.A. & Ph.D.)

+In addition to all program requirements, students planning to graduate must complete all University graduation requirements prior to the published Graduation Deadline in a given semester.
 Students should consult the current Academic Calendar for the published Graduation Deadline, which varies by semester.

-GRADUATION REQUIREMENTS (M.A. & Ph.D.)

-In addition to all program requirements, students planning to graduate must complete all University graduation requirements prior to the published Graduation Deadline in a given